redis-developer/redis-datasets/README.md

 # A Curated List of Sample Redis Datasets

-This page shows the sample datasets available for Redis.
+This page shows the sample datasets available for Redis Modules.
 Click the below sample dataset to lean more about it.